newmancroos/logging/README.md

   6. After deploying the application, to see the log goto Azure application resource group ->  Select the Storage account -> Container  -> open the folder -> [datewise log]

+## Notes:
+We log our logs in File system or Blob now.
+When we have any problem, we need to search the log file or blob to identify the problem.
+Searching into a large amount of file or blob is very dificult.
+So we can use **Log stream** of Azure application.

 - Login to Application Insights
 -